-All your favorite entertainment, together in one place, including: Live TV & Sports, On Demand, Cloud DVR, and access to HBO, Netflix, Pandora & more!
-1 Req's separate subscription/login for HBO,® Netflix and Pandora CALL your AT&T Dealer Today!
-Iv Support Holdings LLC 1-918-935-0113 N FEE (\$15/M) FOR TV) FOR FACH MONTH AT&T TV: Requires high speed internet.
+All your favorite entertainment, together in one place, including: Live TV & Sports, On Demand, Cloud DVR, and access to HBO.
+Netflix, Pandora & more!1 1 Req's separate subscription/login for HBO,® Netflix and Pandora CALL your AT&T Dealer Today!

+Iv Support Holdings LLC 1-918-935-0113

+AT&T TV: Requires high speed internet.
 Recommend minimum Internet 25 plan (min 8 Mbps per stream for optimal viewing).
 Limit 3 concurrent AT&T streams.
-See att.com/tv for details. "\$19.95 ACTIVATION, EARLY TERMINATION FEE (\$15/N).
-FOR TV) ON AGMT, EQUIPMENT NON-RETURN & ADD'L FEES APPLY: Price Incl.
-ENTERTAINMENT AT&T TV Prig., 1 AT&T TV device 8 is after \$10/mo. bundle discount on TV for up to 12 mos.
-Pay 549.99/mo. + taxes until discount starts win 3 mos.
-New residential cust Any Doctor, Any Hospital At United American, we believe you should be able to choose your own doctor and hospital.
+See att. com/tv for details. "\$19.95 ACTIVATION, EARLY TERMINATION FEE (\$15,10), FOR TV) ON AGMT, EQUIPMENT NOW-RETURN & ADD'L FEES APPLY.
+Price Incl.
+ENTERTAINMENT AT&TY P day, 1 AT&TY device & is after \$10/mo. bundle discount on TV for up to 12 mos.
+Pay \$49.99/mo. + taxes until discount starts win 3 mos.
+New residential custs Any Doctor, Any Hospital At United American, we believe you should be able to choose your own doctor and hospital.
 See who you want, go where you want.
 It's your choice.

 United American Insurance Company:

-- No restrictions on doctors or hospitals that accept Medicare - One of the largest writers of individual Medicare Supplement insurance policies in the United States\ - More than 70 years of service to Seniors - Guaranteed Renewable as long as premiums are paid on time - Personal Agent service For more information, contact:
+- No restrictions on doctors or hospitals that accept Medicare - One of the largest writers of individual Medicare Supplement insurance policies in the United States - More than 70 years of service to Seniors - Guaranteed Renewable as long as premiums are paid on time - Personal Agent service For more information, contact: